Since we are all good programmers we never make mistakes, right ? 🙂

 Now you might think all this is well and good but there is no line after the one that sets returnpcnt.Text.
 What is the debugger going to do in that case?
 Well if you press step you’ll see that the debugger stops BEFORE exiting your code so you can indeed examine the values from the last line of code just as easily.

 Learn to use the debugger.
 It will make life a whole lot easier for you.
-Of course in a short blog post I can only cover so much.
-Check out the videos we’ve created; one of the very earliest was on debugging.
+Of course in a short blog post I can only cover so much so visit the Xojo Dev Center to learn more.